maggiexchen/DatasetWideGNN/hyperparameter_optimisation/README.md

 `chmod +x train_DNN.sh` and `chmod +x train_GNN.sh`

-Modify the config files in `config/`, they should follow the same format as the usual user and ml configs
+Modify the config files in `config/`, they should follow the same format as the usual user and ml configs Note that for the GNN opitmisation, the distances, linking lengths, row/column indices of the adjacency matrix need to have already been generated with `../calc_distanc.py`, `../linking_length.py` and `../torch_adj_builder.py`.
+The file paths to them should be specified in the config file staring with `config/user_`.

 Modify the parameters in `train_DNN.sh` and `train_GNN.sh` such as the `BASE_DIR` and `SAVE_DIR` to match your own directories.